MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-single-sign-on-with-headers.md

 * **Wide list of attributes and transformations available** - All header values available are based on standard claims that are issued by Microsoft Entra ID.
 All attributes and transformations available for [configuring claims for Security Assertion Markup Language (SAML) or OpenID Connect (OIDC) applications](~/identity-platform/saml-claims-customization.md#attributes) are also available as header values.

 ## Prerequisites
-Before you get started with single sign-on for header-based authentication apps, check settings and configurations:
-- Enable application proxy and install a connector that has direct network access to your applications.
+Enable application proxy and install a connector that has direct network access to your applications.
 To learn more, see [Add an on-premises application for remote access through application proxy](application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad).

 ## Supported capabilities